CRIMAC-WP4-Machine-learning/CRIMAC-classifiers-vae/README.md

 0. Identify a large data set that provides the same frequencies and uses the same sampling intervals.
-1. Using a segment of a ping as input, train for reconstruction
+1. Using a segment of a ping as input (sv and angles) , train for reconstruction
 2. Ditto, but train for reconstructing the next ping (eliminate noise)
 3. Include one or more observational variables: depth, time of day, time of year, lattitude, temperature
+4. Factor out total intensity/acoustic mass?

 ### Testing